-A payment on account is a contribution towards your following years tax bill and you can read more about it here.
+A payment on account is a tax contribution towards your following year’s tax bill.

-You can also fill in a paper version but this needs to be completed and filed earlier.
-By the 31 October, instead of 31 January.
+You can also fill in a paper tax return but this needs to be completed and filed earlier, by the 31 October, instead of 31 January.

-You can access your self-assessment tax return online in your Government Gateway account.
+You can find your self-assessment tax return online in your Government Gateway account.

 This is the account you would have set up when you registered as self-employed.